 The Office of Sustainability supports the University's efforts as we embrace the values of environmental stewardship.
 Since 2007, the University has made substantial sustainability progress in the areas of academic engagement, recycling, energy conservation and transportation.
 We invite you to browse our website at https://livinggreen.wayne.edu/ for more information on how Wayne State is living green.
 Also click here for the link to our 2017-2022 Sustainability Strategic Plan.

 Our Parking and Transportation department manages more than 13,000 parking spaces for students, faculty, staff and visitors in 44 surface and lots and 8 parking structures.
 In our mission to serve the campus community, the department also provides shuttle services across the main and medical school campus.
 Further details regarding parking and transportation can be found here.

 All aspects of campus planning are handled by our Planning and Space Management department, including planning and execution of plans, resource management, programs, designs, guidelines and standards related to the development and enhancement of University land and facilities.
 This group is also responsible for space assignment requests (click here to access the Space Request Form).

 Our Real Estate and Asset Management department provides comprehensive real estate services, as well as acting as liaison between the University's tenants and landlords.
 This department works closely with the University's various schools, colleges and divisions, as well the Wayne State's General Counsel.

 FP&M strives to provide the University community with safe, comfortable, and well maintained facilities.
 To keep up with our growing university, FP&M continually constructs and renovates with the latest technologies that provide essential learning environments.
 FP&M will continue to create and maintain facilities for the University community with an emphasis on customer service.
-We certainly look forward to providing you with effective services and, as always, welcome your feedback regarding our performance.
+We certainly look forward to providing you with effective service and, as always, welcome your feedback regarding our performance.

 Looking for ...